feynon/carlosbecker.com/content/post/2018-04-09-goreleaser-1k-repos.md

 some time (and a few issues) I decided to create [nfpm].

-It is a very basic packaging tool much like [fpm], but it's written in Go and dependends on fewer external dependencies (only `rpmbuild` at the moment).
+It is a very basic packaging tool much like [fpm], but it's written in Go and depending on fewer external dependencies (only `rpmbuild` at the moment).

 ### Rewritten the core

 The core was poorly written in the first versions.
-It worked, but was hard to change and to add new things and kinds of artifacts.
+It worked but was hard to change and to add new things and kinds of artifacts.

 It was rewritten and is more flexible now.
 This allows us and